bluesky/databroker/docs/source/tutorials/search-and-lookup.rst

 .. currentmodule:: databroker

-Find Runs in a Calalog
+Find Runs in a Catalog
 ======================

 In this tutorial we will: